LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sendAPI/sendapi-create.md

 The payload with the `type` _userprofile.SetUserProfile_ is mandatory.
 Its body can essentially be passed empty or with some engagement attributes in order for the Agent to see the Consumer Info in the Conversational Cloud Agent Workspace.

-For the sake of simplicity, the next request body example illustrates the minimal JSON Payload which is mandatory for conversation creation in LiveEngage:
+For the sake of simplicity, the next request body example illustrates the minimal JSON Payload which is mandatory for conversation creation in Conversational Cloud:

 ```json
 [